What if you want to makes changes to the files contained in one of your dependencies before you use it?

 Understanding Artifact Transforms Chains

-When Gradle resolves a configuration and a dependency does not have a variant with the requested attributes, it attempts to find a chain of Artifact Transforms to create the desired variant.
+When Gradle resolves a configuration and a dependency does not have a variant with the requested attributes, it attempts to find a chain of one or more Artifact Transforms that can be run sequentially to create the desired variant.
 This process is called Artifact Transform selection:

 artifact transform 5